Here is a ever-evolving list from a Hobart bred, now Melbourne based Taswegian! Feel free to pop me a line with any questions.

 - Templo – Haven’t yet been but I only hear great reviews

-- Fico – Italian – winning reviews often!
+- Fico – Italian – winning reviews often, absolutely well recommended; do not pass go!

 - Glasshouse – beautiful menu, all Tasmanian, and great cocktails